CodeJugalbandi/FunctionalProgramming/melodies/currying/README-Abriged.md

 we can chain them and the request can flow through each of them.

 **BRAMHA**  Let me show you some Scala code that does the same thing.
-Bramha then opens up the DataDirectedAndDI.scala that was pre-written
+Bramha then opens up the currying.scala that was pre-written

 **BRAMHA**  If you observe the above code, unlike Groovy, I don't invoke any special method to do currying, by using multi-parameter functions, Scala gives you currying for free.
-All I do here is first convert the methods authorizer and authenticator to function type by partial function application using _ to give me authorize and authenticate function objects.
-Then I inject the repository in authorize and because of currying it then gets re-shaped into a function that goes from Request => Option[Customer] which is the exact function type required by authenticator method's first parameter.
+All I do here is first convert the methods authorizer and authenticator to function type by partial function application using `_` to give me authorize and authenticate function objects.
+Then I inject the repository in authorize and because of currying it then gets re-shaped into a function that goes from `Request => Option[Customer]` which is the exact function type required by authenticator method's first parameter.

 **KRISHNA** By passing functions around we already get DI, for free, but by currying or by using partially applied function we get contextual DI, because in